beniroquai/Monolithic-Smartphonemicroscope-Adapter/Readme.md

 ## Software

 We rely on the Software "FreedCam" for Android phones.
 With this we can make use of the tele camera (3x optical zoom) from the Huawei P20.
+You can find it in the [Google play store](https://play.google.com/store/apps/details?id=troop.com.freedcam&hl=de&gl=US) or in the github page [here](https://github.com/KillerInk/FreeDcam).

 ## HARDWARE